Using Router in Dormitory - Cross Compiling MiniEAP for Asuswrt-Merlin

 echo "PATH=\$PATH:/opt/brcm-arm/bin" >> ~/.profile

-With those commands, while compiling, probably you won’t success.
-Maybe you will got this after the ldd command:
+With those commands, while compiling, probably you won’t succeed.
+Maybe you will get this after the ldd command:

 $ ldd /opt/brcm-arm/libexec/gcc/arm-brcm-linux-uclibcgnueabi/4.5.3/cc1